 High-density lipoproteins (HDL) are small, dense molecules that transport cholesterol to the liver, which then removes cholesterol from the body.
 That makes HDL “good” cholesterol.

 Low-density lipoproteins (LDL) transport the majority of cholesterol in the body to individual cells.
 Compared to HDL, LDL enters the wall of blood vessels and clog arteries, leading to heart disease.
 That makes LDL “bad” cholesterol.

 Can food such as red yeast rice and garlic lower cholesterol levels?

 While many “natural” foods may help lower cholesterol levels and are generally considered safe, their effect is often modest at best.
 Furthermore, such foods have not been studied extensively, nor have they been shown to reduce cholesterol.
-Therefore, healthy eating, exercise, weight loss, drugs like statin should continue while trying alternative "natural" treatments.
+Therefore, healthy eating, exercise, weight loss, and medication like statin should continue while trying alternative "natural" treatments.

 Are there side effects from taking cholesterol medication?

 Cholesterol-lowering drugs are very effective in lowering blood cholesterol but side effects, varies from person to person.
 Statin is the most extensively researched cholesterol-lowering medication and multiple studies show that it consistently reduces the occurrence of cardiovascular disease.

 Statin’s side effects include muscle aches and an increase in liver enzymes.
 However, the drug’s benefits often outweigh its risks.
 For patients who are not able tolerate statins, alternative cholesterol-lowering medications are available.